ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Getting per-schema rules requires at least:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Reader role access to the schema resource to which the rule applies
+- Reader role access to the schema resource to which the rule applies.

-## Updating a per-schema rule – PUT /artifacts/{schema-id}/rules/{rule-type}
+### Updating a per-schema rule

 The rules applied to a specific schema are modified by making a PUT request to the /artifacts/{schema-id}/rules/{rule-type} endpoint, (where {schema-id} is the ID of the schema, and {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
-If the request is successful then the newly updated rule config is returned in the payload of the response, together with a status code of 200 (OK).
+If the request is successful, the newly updated rule config is returned in the payload of the response, together with a status code of 200 (OK).

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY –X PUT $URL/artifacts/my-schema/rules/COMPATIBILITY -d '{"type":"COMPATIBILITY","config":"BACKWARD"}'